Common name(s)

 Behavior

-May be found solitary or in large schools.
+May be found solitary or in groups.
 Excavates deep holes in the sand to capture benthic invertebrates.

 Reaction to divers